TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 ### Partition

-A [representative period](@ref representative-periods) will be defined with a number of time steps.
+A [representative period](@ref representative-periods) will be defined with a number of timesteps.
-A partition is a division of these time steps into [time blocks](@ref time-blocks) such that the time blocks are disjunct (not overlapping) and that all time steps belong to some time block.
+A partition is a division of these timesteps into [time blocks](@ref time-blocks) such that the time blocks are disjunct (not overlapping) and that all timesteps belong to some time block.
 Some variables and constraints are defined over every time block in a partition.

-For instance, for a representative period with 12 time steps, all sets below are partitions:
+For instance, for a representative period with 12 timesteps, all sets below are partitions:

 -   $\{\{1, 2, 3\}, \{4, 5, 6\}, \{7, 8, 9\}, \{10, 11, 12\}\}$
 -   $\{\{1, 2, 3, 4\}, \{5, 6, 7, 8\}, \{9, 10, 11, 12\}\}$